The most famous sights in Paris

 Eiffel tower at night

-Louvre - one of the largest and most famous museums in the world.
+Louvre - One of the largest and most famous museums in the world.
 Before Covid, the Louvre had over 10 million visitors per year, making it the most visited museum in the world!
 Over 35,000 works of art are on display in this monumental palace with a rich history, including Leonardo da Vinci's famous Mona Lisa and the Venus de Milo statue.
+The Mona Lisa was stolen in 1911, causing great panic and even international scandal.
+However, it was found intact in Italy two years later, and has since become even rarer.

 Venus